AdaCore/training_material/courses/rust_essentials/glossary.md

 - the second block has type `()` because it has no tail expression.

 Avoid saying that the statement `5;` itself “evaluates to `()`.”
-Statements do not produce values; the containing block does.
+Statements do not produce values; a containing block may produce a value if it completes normally.

 ### Field